ddoodev/guide/docs/index.md

 Hi there!
 This is the Discordoo documentation.
 Here you will learn all the basics and internals of Discordoo.

 ## Where to start?
-If you are a beginner, go to the Guide tab.
+If you are a beginner, go to the `Base guide` tab.
 This is the most friendly place where you can learn how to work with Discordoo.
 Or you can go to the Api tab, it contains a precise description for everything in Discordoo, but it wasn't intended as a good place to start.

 ## Important notice